Safeguarding and Attendance

 Leave of Absence requests:

 Only Headteachers have the right to grant Leave of Absence, and this is reserved for exceptional circumstances.
 A Request Form must be completed in advance for all Leave of Absence, including holidays; this must give specific details of why the requested absence is essential.
 A child's current and previous attendance is always taken into account when considering all requests.
 Parents receive a written response as to whether the request for absence has been granted and authorised by the Headteacher.
 Where a child's attendance is already of concern, requests for further absence will not be authorised.
 Additionally, no requests for absence will be authorised during statutory assessment periods.
+Where holiday is taken during term time and surpasses 5 school days, school will refer to the Local Authority, who may choose to fine.

 Term dates for the year can be found on the Calendar link on the Home Page.